 Also known as "the Forbidden Faith," this religion is built around belief in a group of powerful beings called "the nameless gods."
 The church teaches the importance of pure self-interest, often reciting the mantra "self above all" and arguing that any action is justified so long as it benefits you.
-Adherents of these dark gods also believe that you have power over anything that you can destroy, to the point that those you kill will be your slaves in the afterlife.
+Adherents of these dark gods also believe that you have power over anything that you can destroy; this idea often drives them to murderous acts.
 The followers of this faith are also known as "the Blasphemers," and they are arrested on sight in many civilized lands.
 As such, this faith has few stable locations of worship, and instead favors secretive shrines and 'meetings.'